 What does this mean?
 It means that your heterosexuality, as well as a gay person’s homosexuality , is a deep-seated dimension of yourselves.
 It is not something superficial.
 It is not like the type of food you like or your favorite color or deciding what time you will wake up every morning.
 It is not like developing good habits.
 It is deeper than that.

 At the same time, your heterosexuality, just like a gay person’s homosexuality, has relative stability.
-This means that if you are heterosexual person, you will be heterosexual your whole life.
+This means that if you are heterosexual person, you will most likely be heterosexual your whole life.
 You will not wake up tomorrow being homosexual, just like a homosexual person will not wake up tomorrow being heterosexual.
 Sexual orientation is relatively stable.
 The Church teaches and recognizes this relative stability in sexual orientation.

 What about people we encounter who claim they changed their sexual orientation?